Discover the changes CISA has made to their Cyber Security Evaluation Tool and what it could mean for your business.

 - NISTIR 7628 Guidelines for Smart Grid Cyber Security

-Determine assurance level: Next you need to determine your security assurance level (SAL).
+Determine your assurance level.
+Next, determine your security assurance level (SAL).
 Your organization’s SAL will depend on the potential consequences of a successful cyberattack on your ICS organization, facility, system, or subsystem.
-A SAL can be either selected or calculated, and will also provide you with a recommended level of cybersecurity rigor to protect against a worst-case event.
+A SAL can be either selected or calculated, providing you with a recommended level of cybersecurity rigor to protect against a worst-case event.

 Create the diagram.
 Use the CSET graphical user interface to diagram network topology and identify the “criticality” of the network component.
 (You can create a diagram from scratch, import a pre-built template diagram, or import an existing MS Visio diagram.)
-You can also define cybersecurity zones, critical components, and network communication paths using the icon palette featuring system and network components to build and modify diagrams by dragging and dropping components into place.
+You can also define cybersecurity zones, critical components, and network communication paths using the icon palette to build diagrams by dragging and dropping components into place.

 Answer the questions.
 Using your selected security standards, SAL, and network topology, CSET will then generate specific questions.
 An assessment team should select the best answers for each question using your organization’s network configuration and security policies and procedures.
 Using CSET, you can enter notes or attach files to questions, or flag them for further review or to provide clarification.
 Each question also contains associated reference information for further research.
 CSET displays the underlying requirements, any supplemental text, and additional resources to help address any identified problems your organization might encounter.